edpe/jam/README.md

 # v2

+* There is an *X%* chance of spawning a new agent on direct social contact

 * Agents who overload *beyond max* on social energy become **mega emitters** and surrounding agents receive extra social energy from further away